jerryq0101/Qish-Unix-Shell/README.md

 Using this parsing technique, we get an array of arguments with clearly segregated operators.

-This allows us to break commands up into parallel commands by the "&" operator.
+For example, this enables us to break commands up into parallel commands by the "&" operator.
 Which we run a for loop through.

 ### Pipe Implementation

-The pipe implementation is the hardest engineering problem of the project, which is beyond OSTEP's specifications.
+The pipe implementation was the hardest engineering problem of the project, and it was beyond OSTEP's specifications.

-Several points:
+Points to solve:
-- Information passing between proesses
+1. Output passing between consecutive commands
-- Handling information passing and redirection operator for a command
+2. Handling > operator and | at the same time

-Initially I'd thought, ok I'd just create an array of pipes to pass information from one index to the next.
-And while parsing each command I could check for the existence of a redirection operator, and then send output of the program to both files.
+Initially, I'd thought, ok, I'd create an array of pipes to pass information from one index to the next.
+While parsing each command, I could check for the existence of a redirection operator and then send the output of the program to both files.

 ![pipe_strat](./pipe_strat_2.jpg)

-It turns out not possible to direct process out to both an output file and a pipe at the same time (Unless using tee which is a non unix native command).
+It turns out that this solution was too naive.
+It's not possible to direct the process out to both an output file and a pipe at the same time (Unless using `tee`, which is a non-unix native command).

 So, the idea was to implement a "personal pipe" for each of the separate commands.
 First, set my output for the process to the personal pipe.
 Then, read from the personal pipe into a buffer to pass it to the designated pipe which the next program reads from, AND, the output file for this specific command.